sassoftware/sasoptpy/README.md

 ## Overview

 sasoptpy is the Python interface for SAS Optimization and SAS/OR solvers.
-It enables developers to quickly deploy mathematical optimization problems by using native Python data structures. sasoptpy works with both client-side and server-side data, and it allows concurrency, making it a great tool for working with both small and large projects.
+It enables developers to quickly formulate and solve mathematical optimization problems by using native Python data structures. sasoptpy works with both client-side and server-side data, and it allows concurrency, making it a great tool for working with both small and large projects.

 ## Features